CrystalF042/US-Flight-Departure-Delay-Prediction/README.md

 The deployed Shiny app uses a static **2024 historical weather reference table** — the observed weather at each airport on each calendar day during 2024 (NOAA daily observations).

-- ✅ **Suitable for:** *"What is the typical delay risk for a flight from JFK in mid-June?"* — the app answers reliably because it uses representative weather conditions.
+- ✅ **Suitable for:** *"What is the typical delay risk for a flight from JFK in mid-June?"* — the app provides a reasonable scenario-based estimate because it uses historical weather conditions from the 2024 reference table.
 - ❌ **Not suitable for:** *"What is the delay probability for my flight tomorrow?"* — tomorrow's actual weather may differ significantly from the historical reference.

 This was a deliberate design choice for a portfolio project: the demo runs anywhere without external API keys or rate limits, maintains independence from third-party services, and keeps the focus on the modeling pipeline (calibrated probabilities, leakage-safe baselines, SHAP explanations) rather than weather data plumbing.